annapanfil/multispectral/readme.md

 ## Other tasks
 run the tests (only for index evaluation methods): `pytest`

-generate documentation (incomplete): `PYTHONPATH=src python -m pdoc detection -o docs -d google`
+generate documentation (a bit incomplete): from parent directory run `PYTHONPATH=./multispectral:$PYTHONPATH python -m pdoc multispectral -o multispectral/docs -d google`

 ## Requirements
 The script requires multiple libraries which can be found in `environment.yaml` file.
 Also the [micasense library](https://github.com/micasense/imageprocessing) should be downloaded to `libraries` directory.